Selena Gomez: 2012–2014: Stars Dance and films

 Gomez confirmed in January 2012 that she would be taking a break from music, placing Selena Gomez & the Scene on hiatus.
+The hiatus eventually became a permanent split.
+Gomez described her time with the band as an "exploratory period" as a musician, after which she decided to pursue a solo music career: "And there was a moment when I felt like I could do it and I wanted to try it on my own".
 That year, Wizards of Waverly Place officially ended its run on the Disney Channel after four seasons.
-Gomez was cast as Mavis in the animated film Hotel Transylvania, which premiered at the 37th annual Toronto International Film Festival in September 2012, and released in theaters the same month to mixed reviews.
-The film was a commercial success, grossing $358 million worldwide.

-Gomez was part of the ensemble cast of the controversial exploitation Harmony Korine-directed Spring Breakers (2012), starring James Franco, Vanessa Hudgens, Ashley Benson and Rachel Korine.
-The film premiered at the 69th Venice International Film Festival in September, and was released the following year.
+Gomez starred in the exploitation film Spring Breakers (2012), alongside James Franco, Vanessa Hudgens, Ashley Benson and Rachel Korine.
+It was directed by Harmony Korine.
+The film premiered in September at the 69th Venice International Film Festival, and was released the following year.
 The story followed four college-aged girls who decide to rob a fast food restaurant in order to pay for their spring break.
-It saw Gomez playing a more mature character than she did previously and reportedly led to her having a "bit of a meltdown on set".
-Spring Breakers polarized audiences; the film received generally positive reviews from critics, and ranked in BBC's 100 Greatest Films of the 21st Century.
+Gomez played a more mature character than she had previously and reportedly had a "bit of a meltdown on set".
+Spring Breakers received generally positive reviews from critics.
+Some described it as a potential cult classic.
+The film entered various retrospective "best of" lists, including the BBC's 100 Greatest Films of the 21st Century.
+Manohla Dargis from The New York Times wrote that this role gave her "the chance to simulate the behavior that feeds the tabloids without the humiliations and career-crushing price paid".

-In 2013, Gomez starred alongside Ethan Hawke in the action thriller Getaway, in which she played a young hacker.
+Gomez played the voice role of Mavis Dracula in the animated film Hotel Transylvania, which premiered in September at the 2012 Toronto International Film Festival, and was released in theaters the same month to mixed reviews.
+Hotel Transylvania was commercially successful, grossing US$358 million worldwide.
+In 2013, Gomez starred alongside Ethan Hawke in the action thriller film Getaway, in which she played a young hacker.
 The film was a critical and commercial failure, and earned Gomez a nomination for Worst Actress at the 34th Golden Raspberry Awards.
 Christopher Orr of The Atlantic described her as "a kid trying desperately to act like a grownup, but with no real idea what that might entail".
-Gomez also served as executive producer and starred on the Disney Channel special The Wizards Return: Alex vs. Alex (2013).
+She also served as executive producer and starred in the television special The Wizards Return: Alex vs. Alex on the Disney Channel.